Understanding Plan Stop

 • the process for including ‘documents incorporated by reference’ as that process requires a plan change (see clauses 30 to 35 of Schedule 1 of the RMA).

-Where proposed plans or parts of proposed plans do not meet the auto-exemption criteria above, councils can apply to the minister for an exemption.
+Where proposed plans or parts of proposed plans do not meet the automatic exemption criteria above, councils can apply to the Minister Responsible for RMA Reform for an exemption.
 The draft or proposed planning instrument must meet one or more of these criteria:

 • better enable the local authority to provide, operate or maintain municipal drinking water, stormwater or wastewater in accordance with the Water Services Act 2021